-Texas Master Gardener training starting January 2019!
-Brazoria County Master Gardeners and Brazoria County AgriLife Extension invites you to become a certified Texas Master Gardener.
+2019 Texas Master Gardener training registration is now closed!
+We have had great interest in the program and encourage you to put yourself on our interest list to be considered for a future training.
 More than a garden club, certified Texas Master Gardeners provide volunteer service through education about best horticultural practices to our county and regional public.
-We will begin class instruction January 24, 2019; registration is limited.

 To qualify for registration, County Extension Agent and Horticulturist Stephen Brueggerhoff will contact you to talk about the program, your interests and explain volunteer service supporting Texas A&M AgriLife Extension programs.
 Please fill out the interest form located below so that Mr. Brueggerhoff can interview you: